join-com/coding-challenge-frontend-react/README.md

 ### License and external resouces
 - Berlin Coat of arm police logo by Montrisha from [kisspng](https://www.kisspng.com/png-berlin-police-forze-di-polizia-in-germania-branden-2005632/) (Personal usage only)
+- Image for Image not available is for (Personal usage only)

+### To Improve
+- Lazy load application
+- Use a well tested UI kit (Implemented my own for demonstration)
+- Have better code coverage
+- Persist Night Mode
+- Use TDD approach, even when the setup is complete, I didn't follow the rules.
+- Improve design
+- Make image gallery from images from /v1

 # Stolen Bike Index - JOIN Coding Challenge - Frontend (React)
 ![JOIN Stolen Bike Cases](https://github.com/join-com/coding-challenge-frontend-react/raw/master/illustration.png)